-Unique Learning System provides differentiated, standards-aligned content designed specifically to help individuals with complex learning needs access the general education curriculum.
-Unique Learning System’s differentiated materials have an array of components to support the special education classroom and provides a means of access to instruction for students with even the most complex needs.
+Unique Learning System provides differentiated, standards-aligned content designed specifically to help unique learners access the general education curriculum.
+Unique Learning System’s differentiated materials have an array of components to support and provides a means of access to instruction for unique learners.
 Users interact with differentiated, thematic units of study with text-to-speech capabilities, interactive components, hundreds of activities and multiple opportunities to show what they know.

 This getting started guide will walk you through these areas of your subscription:

 - View Your Lesson Plans and Suggested Monthly Plan

 - Get Started with GPS